 Even though it is not necessarily a piece of boxing equipment, it teaches you how to move efficiently in the ring, increases hand-foot coordination.
 So beginner boxers and even some intermediate boxers can benefit from it as many of them tend to lack these basic skills.

-Also, if you train for boxing in a spare room or garage, punching a bag, or speed bag can be noisy.
-However, a few soundproof panels can make them quieter.
-Also, make sure that the mats have noise reducing design which is a pattern with a lot of small lines and it should have at least 0.5-inch thickness to absorb the impact as much as possible.
+Also, make sure that the mats have slip resistant design which is a pattern with a lot of small lines and it should have at least 0.5-inch thickness to absorb the impact as much as possible.

 These are generally placed in wraps and track how many punches you throw in a certain amount of time.
 Some of the latest products can even measure how fast you throw them!
 It can be useful to track how hard you train because I know people generally pay more attention to boxing techniques, movements, and instructions when they are accountable.